Rúnar Már Sigurjónsson: Astana

 On 17 June 2019, Rúnar signed for Astana following the expiration of his Grasshoppers contract.

 CFR Cluj

 On 8 February 2021, Rúnar signed for Romanian team CFR Cluj on a free transfer.
 Over the course of one and a half seasons, he amassed eight goals from 37 appearances in all competitions and won three domestic trophies.

 Voluntari

 On 20 December 2022, Voluntari announced the signing of Rúnar.

+ÍA

+On 19 April, ÍA announced the signing of Rúnar.

 International career

 Rúnar played eight games for the youth sides of Iceland.
 After a good 2012 season, during which he scored 7 goals, he was picked for the senior squad for a FIFA World Cup 2014 qualifier match against Switzerland in October 2012 but was an unused substitute.
 A month later he started in a friendly match against Andorra, scoring the second goal of the game on his debut, a 2–0 win for Iceland.

 He was selected for UEFA Euro 2016.

+In 2021, Rúnar was removed from the national team and has not appeared for his country since.